LetiC22/GeografiaIonicExpressSequelize/README.md

 #Presentation

-The application allows you to find the population of each place in Spain.
+The application allows you to find number of inhabitants in each place in Spain.

 ## Getting Started